International ‘Zero Tolerance FGM’ Day: Taking The Issues Forward

 ~ ~ ~ ~ ~

-FURTHER ACTION & INFORMATION:
+FURTHER INFORMATION AND ACTION

 Facebook page: #NoFGM – a crime against humanity